yigityesilpinar/search_fundamentals_course/README.md

 5. Note: most of the scripts and projects assume the data is in `/workspace/datasets`, but have overrides to specify your own directories.
 You will need to download and plan accordingly.
 6. Do your work per the Weekly Project

+## LOCAL SETUP

+Preferably configure an activate a venv using VSCODE

+pip install -r requirements.txt